-Theme parks now closed for at least 2 weeks
+Disney, other Orlando-area theme parks now closed for at least 2 weeks

 “There’s usually a lot more people just walking, heading up to Disney Springs.
 You see tourists going up and down all day,” said Thomas. “(Now), no traffic.
 No people.”

-Disney and Universal are keeping its resort hotels open along with entertainment districts Disney Springs and Universal CityWalk.
+Universal has said its resort hotels along with CityWalk would remain open.

 Several smaller attractions, including FunSpot and ICON Park Orlando plan to remain open for now.